Waldemar Pabst: Anti-communism

 The leader of the Anti-Bolshevist League, Eduard Stadtler, claimed political responsibility for the extrajudicial murder of the revolutionary leaders.
 According to Stadtler, he contracted and gave the order to Waldemar Pabst.
 According to Pabst himself, the command was received from Gustav Noske in agreement with Friedrich Ebert.

-Some of Pabst's lieutenants, including Horst von Pflugk-Harttung and Kurt Vogel, faced court martial for the killings although Pabst managed to ensure that his ally Wilhelm Canaris was in charge of proceedings and as a result the stiffest penalty handed down was the dismissal from service and two years imprisonment given to Vogel (whom witnesses had seen disposing of Luxemburg's body).
+Some of Pabst's lieutenants, including Horst von Pflugk-Harttung and Kurt Vogel, faced court martial for the killings although Pabst managed to ensure that his ally, Wilhelm Canaris, was in charge of proceedings and as a result the stiffest sentence handed down was the dismissal from service and two years imprisonment given to Vogel (whom witnesses had seen disposing of Luxemburg's body).
 Research by Klaus Gietinger on the trial of Luxemburg's murder has used the previously restricted papers of Pabst, held by the Federal Military Archives, and concluded he had been central to the plotting and cover-up of this execution.
 Pabst himself was not brought to court martial.

-In 1969 Pabst wrote in a private letter:"The fact is: the execution of my orders unfortunately did not take place as it should have.
+In 1969, Pabst wrote in a private letter:"The fact is: the execution of my orders unfortunately did not take place as it should have.
 But it did take place, and for that these German idiots should thank Noske and me on their knees, erect monuments to us, and have streets and squares named after us!
 Noske was exemplary at the time, and the party [SPD] (except for its semi-communist left wing) behaved impeccably in the affair.
 That I could not carry out the action without Noske's approval (with Ebert in the background) and also that I had to protect my officers is clear.
 But very few people understood why I was never questioned or brought up on charges, and why the court-martial went the way it did, Vogel was freed from prison, and so on.
 As a man of honor, I responded to the behavior of the SPD of the time by keeping my mouth shut for 50 years about our cooperation. [...]
 If it is not possible to avoid the truth and I get so angry I'm ready to explode, I will tell the truth, which I would like to avoid in the interest of the SPD."